emefff/Code-Aster-MPI-in-Singularity-of-SM2025/README.md

 singularity build SalomeMeca2025_mpi.sif SalomeMeca2025_mpi
 ```

+The size of the  container should be ~8.1GiB.
 If all went well, move the container back to your user's home

 ```
 mv alomeMeca2025_mpi.sif ~/